 Hydrotherm systems are delivered by third party agents.
 Please see our delivery page for more information regarding the delivery process.

-All heat pumps must be installed by a solar accredited & licensed plumber in compliance with government legislation and Hydrotherm’s warranty terms & conditions.
-In order to receive the STCs discount upfront, we only allow customer to use our Partner Plumbers.
-Click here to find a trusted and accredited plumber visit our plumber locator or call us on 1300 769 904.
+All heat pumps must be installed by a licensed plumber in compliance with government legislation and Hydrotherm’s warranty terms & conditions.
+Therefore any licensed plumber can install a Hydrotherm unit.
+We recommend that they read over the Hydrotherm Owner’s Manual if they haven’t installed one of our systems before.

 A tempering valve mixes the cold and hot water to 50°C. Every hot water system across Australia must be fitted with a tempering valve in compliance with AS/NZS3500.4, which was introduced in December 2010.
 This was to protect people from being scolded by water temperature exceeding 60°C.

-Every Hydrotherm comes with a Pressure & Temperature Relief Valve (PTR – 700kPa) and Expansion & Control Valve (ECV – 600kPa) as standard.
+Every Hydrotherm comes with a Pressure & Temperature Relief Valve (PTR – 850kPa).

-The installer is required to provide a high performance tempering valve, pressure limiting valve (500kPa) and isolating valve.
+The installer is required to provide a high performance tempering valve, ECV (700kPa), pressure limiting valve (500kPa) and isolating valve.
 The cost of these valves can be between $150 – $250 and are a requirement for warranty compliance.

 The release of water is required because as it is heated, it expands and the valves release excess water to relieve pressure.
 If the PTR or cold water expansion valve is leaking continuously and not when the unit is heating, then please contact your plumber as one of the valves might be faulty and needs replacing.

 During a heating cycle, Hydrotherm heat pumps can produce up to 5L of condensate water.
-If the condensate water is not disposed properly, the following can occur:
+If the condensate water is not disposed properly, the following will occur: